sketchout/MultiUserBlog/README.md

 # Multi User Blog

-This project is a python example for blog system(application) using Google App Engine.
+This project is a python example for blog application using Google App Engine, Datastore.
 And it used the template engine which is jinja 2 ( http://jinja.pocoo.org/ ).

 If user registered in this system, user could login & write posts.